pytest-dev/pytest-factoryboy/README.rst

 On the other hand deferring the evaluation of post-generation declarations evaluation makes their result unavailable during the generation of objects that are not in the circular dependecy, but they rely on the post-generation action.

-It is possible to declare such dependencies to be evaluated earlier, right before generating the requested object.
+pytest-factoryboy is trying to detect cycles and resolve post-generation dependencies automatically.

 .. code-block:: python